adam-on-the-internet/dsm-pth/src/assets/agendas/2021_12_06/agenda.md

 Recommendation by Council Member Gray to appoint Deb Chido to Parks and Recreation

-Board, Seat 8, to fill a vacancy with the term ending June 30, 2023, and first full-term
+Board, Seat 8, to fill a vacancy with the term ending June 30, 2023.

-beginning July 1, 2023 and expiring June 30, 2027.

 [Resolution Link - 17](http://www.dmgov.org/government/CityCouncil/Resolutions/20211206/17.pdf)